 Yemen is the world’s single largest humanitarian crisis.

-Over two years of intense conflict in Yemen have resulted in displacement and loss of income for millions of people, and put their copying strategies under severe pressure.
+Over two years of intense conflict in Yemen have resulted in displacement and loss of income for millions of people, and put their coping strategies under severe pressure.
 Decades of ongoing upheaval, drought and chronic impoverishment preceded the current situation in Yemen.

 Yemen is currently experiencing extreme food shortage, and a staggering 14 million people don’t have enough to eat.
 This is over half of the country’s population.
 Even before the conflict, Yemen imported 90 per cent of its food.
 The tough terrain and damaged infrastructure also make it difficult to reach people in remote areas.